Arize-ai/client_python/README.md

     print(f'future failed with response code {res.status_code}, {res.text}')
 ```

-Arize log_predition/actual returns a single concurrent future while log_bulk_predictions/actuals returns a list of concurrent futures for asyncronous behavior.
+The client's log_prediction/actual function returns a single concurrent future while log_bulk_predictions/actuals returns a list of concurrent futures for asynchronous behavior.
 To capture the logging response, you can await the resolved futures.
-If you desire a fire-and-forget pattern you can disreguard the reponses altogether.
+If you desire a fire-and-forget pattern, you can disregard the responses altogether.

 We automatically discover new models logged over time based on the model ID sent on each prediction.

 ### Logging Actual Labels
-> **_NOTE:_** Notice the prediction_id passed in matched the original prediction send on the previous example above.
+> **_NOTE:_** Notice the prediction_id passed in matches the original prediction sent on the previous example above.
 ```python
 response = arize.log_actual(
     model_id='sample-model-1',